rice-eclipse/slonk/api.md

   - `label` - string: The unique identifier for the sensor.
     May not be shared across sensor groups.

+  - `color` - string: A color which can be used for displaying the sensor's value.

   - `units` - string: The units of the sensor's calibrated value.

   - `range` (optional) - array of numbers: The legal range which the calibrated